Access Point Market Share Comparison

 The figures above showcase how concentrated the AP vendor market space is.
 Two companies, Cambium Networks and Ubiquiti, dominate the industry, occupying a combined market share of almost 90%!
 But which company is leading the pack in terms of market share?
 The answer is not so straightforward.

 If we look at the AP market share by counting the number of APs in use, then Ubiquiti is the clear frontrunner.
-Ubiquity holds a 48.6% share against Cambium Networks’ 37.9% share.
+They hold a 48.6% share against Cambium Networks’ 37.9% share.

-Yet, if we consider the market share by counting the number of subscribers using a particular vendor’s APs, then Cambium Networks is the victor.
-In the latter case, Cambium holds 50.6% of the market, whereas only about 38.5% of subscribers use a Ubiquiti AP.
+Yet, if we consider the market share by counting the number of subscribers on a particular vendor’s APs, then Cambium Networks is the victor.
+In the latter case, Cambium holds 50.6% of the market, whereas only about 38.5% of subscribers are on a Ubiquiti AP.

-And this is precisely why we consider both datasets, as neglecting either would result in a narrow view of the true AP market share.
+This is why we consider both datasets.
+Neglecting either would result in a narrow view of the true AP market share.